Image 1 of 6

 Shipping via USPS media mail will be added at check-out.

 This is the 3-ring binder produced for the FFL seminars presented 12.05.2024 (Kingston) and 12.09.2024 (Lake Placid) to launch the statewide FFL conversation around the 2022 new NYS compliance mandates housed in NY General Business Law section 875.
+It remains THE working compliance primer as of 10.2025.

 Section I: where are we and how did we get here?
 A section about NY S.4970-A, passage, lack of stakeholder input, and non-existent NYS Police regulations.